mimiyin/collective-play-s20/README.md

 What’s the difference between taking turns and engaging in conversation?
 What happens when the slowest person sets the pace?

 Interaction inputs we will play with will include: mouse, keyboard, mobile device sensors, and microphone.
 Outputs will include, visuals, text and sound.
 We will use p5, websockets and node.js for real-time interaction.
-Class time will be split between playing with and critiquing examples and translating design strategies into code and logic.
+Class time will be split between group improvisation exercises, playing with and critiquing examples and translating design strategies into code and logic.

 ## Pre-requisites
 ICM or the equivalent.